yitinw9/Stat170B/README.md

 This part the games' names played by users in users.csv were gathered and used to get Game Information from Steam API, storing Json result of each game in list and processing the results into Game dataframe, outputing as 'game.csv'.

 ### 3. Implementing Steam Recommendations Algorithm
-Under the Algorithm folder we use Algorithm.ipynb(by Michelle Sun) to implement the Steam Recommendations System using KNN method of collaborative-filering algorithm.
+-Under the Algorithm folder we use Algorithm.ipynb(by Michelle Sun) to implement the Steam Recommendations System using KNN method of collaborative-filering algorithm.
 The notebook consists of 3 parts: Data Preprocessing and Scaling, Implementing KNN, and Applying Evaluation Metrics.
 1. Data Preprocessing and Scaling:
 Read 'users.csv' as pandas dataframe and applying log transformation to some columns where needed to be prepared to use in the algorithm.
 Read 'game_changed.csv', 'new_sentiment.csv', 'sentiment_4800.csv' and 'rating.csv' as pandas dataframes and applying log transformation and other processing techniques to make the features ready for the algorithm.
 Combining all the dataframes into one final dataframe called users_combined and output it as 'processed_data.csv'.
 Splitting the dataset into test and training subdatasets for algorithm.
 2. Implementing KNN: